vahiwe/Intel-Edge-Computer-Pointer-Control/README.md

-                        for each layer in the models --toggle_video        Allows user toggle video output by pressing Spacebar [Toggle Mode] --visualize_outputs   Allows user to visualize model outputs on the frames
+                        for each layer in the models --toggle_video        Allows user toggle video output by pressing Spacebar [Toggle Mode] --visualize_outputs   Allows user to visualize model outputs on the frames.
+                        It also allows user toggle model output by pressing 'o' [Output Toggle Mode]
 ```

 ## Directory Structure